Neo-Vorsatz/Libraries/C Matrices/README.md

 ### Writing
 `mxBoolean_t mxSet(matrix *write, int rows, int columns, mxElement_t elements[SIZE][SIZE]);`<br>
 Sets the given matrix's values to the parameters.<br>
-Takes a pointer to the matrix, a number of rows, a number of columns, and a 2D array of the elements.<br>
+Takes a pointer to the matrix, the number of rows, the number of columns, and a 2D array of the elements.<br>
 Returns 1 (true) if the process was successful, otherwise returns 0 (false).

 `void mxCopy(matrix *write, matrix *read);`<br>
 Copies the second matrix's data onto the first.<br>
-Takes a pointer to the matrix that is being copied to, and another pointer to the matrix that is being copied from.
+Takes a pointer to the matrix that is being copied to, and a pointer to the matrix that is being copied from.

 `mxBoolean_t mxSetSize(matrix *write, int rows, int columns);`<br>
 Sets the number of rows and columns of the given matrix.<br>
-Takes a pointer to the matrix, a number of rows, and a number of columns.<br>
+Takes a pointer to the matrix, the number of rows, and the number of columns.<br>
 Returns 1 (true) if the process was successful, otherwise returns 0 (false).

 `mxBoolean_t mxWriteElement(matrix *write, int row, int column, mxElement_t entry);`<br>